thanthese/dc/README.md

 Because there's something oddly appealing about a "language" more opaque than perl.

-## What nutty conventions are you following?

-The document itself follows a mostly markdown format.
-This created a problem because `dc`'s `#` comments conflicted with markdown's `#` headers.
-Thus we have a mixed system: `dc` code to be evaluated uses `#` comments, and all other explanatory text leads with `"`.
-Lines of `dc` that are meant to be executed together are grouped together with no vertical whitespace.

 ## How do I run the examples?

 `dc` from a terminal to start interactive mode, then just copy and paste.
 (Avoid the lines leading with `"`s.)